-The experts tell us we should write useful and engaging posts for our blogs, but a lot of us don’t even know where to start.
+The experts tell us we should write useful and engaging blog posts, but a lot of us don’t even know where to start.
 Maybe we are under the mistaken impression it’s because we are not a good enough writer, or perhaps, we just can’t come up with any decent ideas, to begin with.

 I know the feeling all too well.
 I sit and stare at my computer screen and type a few hastily-written sentences, and then I blank out.